Many Rope Types for Many Climbing Types

 Single Rope Type

-Every rope has different amount of elongation, so it is difficult to say how much force every rope can absorb, but the UIAA requires that each rope tested does not allow the anchor to feel more than 12kN (2697.70 lbs) or just about the weight of two cows, while not breaking.
+Additionally, the UIAA requires that each rope tested does not allow the anchor to feel more than 12kN (2697.70 lbs) or just about the weight of two cows, while not breaking.
+So the rope will take and absorb about 4000 lbs of force and turn it into less than 2700 lbs– 5 times without breaking. 🤯

 Half (Double) Climbing Ropes